-April 9, 1880, the first organized football game played in the South was played in Kentucky when Kentucky University (now Transylvania University) beat Centre College 13 ¾ – 0 in a cow pasture.
+April 9, 1880, the first organized football game played in Kentucky was played when Kentucky University (now Transylvania University) beat Centre College 13 ¾ – 0 in a cow pasture.
 There were fifteen players on each team and when a player was injured and removed, he could not re-enter the game.
-Football games were continued to be played in the pasture and eventually concrete stands were added in 1916 creating UK’s first football stadium: Stoll Field.
-Ref: K & 16
+Football games were continued to be played in the pasture and eventually concrete stands were added in 1916 creating UK’s first football stadium, Stoll Field.

 May 2, 1882, Louis Rogers “Pete” Browning, made his Major League Baseball debut for the Louisville Eclipse.
 A genuine pre-modern national star, one of the major league game’s pioneers, and one of the sport’s most enduring and intriguing figures, Louis Rogers “Pete” Browning was a lifelong residence of Louisville.
 A skilled marbles player and name figure skater, Browning was a talented baseball player from the start.
 He was one of the sport’s most accomplished batters of the 1880s.
 A three-time batting champion, he finished among the top three hitters in the league in each of his first seven years.
 Twice in the decade, he hit for the cycle in 1886, and again in 1889.
 He also led the league in hits, total bases and on-base percentage in 1885.
 Nicknamed the “Louisville Slugger”, he was enormously attentive to the bats he used, and was the first player to have them custom-made, establishing a practice among hitters which continues to the present.
 Pete’s 44 year life spanned from 1861 – 1905.

-August 17, 1920, Raymond Johnson Chapman from Beaver Dam, KY passed away after being hit by a pitch while batting in the major leagues, he remains the only player to die from an injury received during a game.
-The game was held during a dark rainy afternoon, in NY against the Yankees at the Polo Grounds.
-In the 1st pitch of the 5th inning a loud crack was heard and the ball trickled toward the mound, the pitcher quickly fielded it, tossing it to first for what he thought was the first out of the inning.
+August 17, 1920, Raymond Johnson Chapman from Beaver Dam passed away after being hit by a pitch while batting in a major league game.
+He remains the only player to die from an injury received during a MLB game.
+The game was held during a dark, rainy, afternoon, at the Yankee’s Polo Grounds, visiting was the Cleveland Indians.
+In the first pitch of the fifth inning, a loud crack was heard and the ball trickled toward the mound.
+The Yankee pitcher quickly fielded it, tossing it to first for what he thought was the first out of the inning.
 But Chapman had sunk to a knee in the batter’s box, his eyes closed and his mouth open.
 He was carried off the field and died 12 hours later after surgery.
 Married before the start of the season to Kathleen Daly who was pregnant, he had hinted this would be his last season.
-His team, the Cleveland Indians, won the game and the World Series later that year.
+The Indians, won the game and the World Series later that year.

 March 19, 1932, Gay Robert Brewer, Jr., was born.
 His family lived next to the Ashland Golf Club in Lexington, where he worked as a caddy.
 By the time Brewer played golf at Lafayette High School in 1947, he had developed an exceptional game.
 He won three straight high school championships, a state record, in 1949, 1950, and 1951.
 In 1949, he also won the U.S. Junior Amateur, the most prestigious amateur event for golfers under the age of eighteen.
 In 1952, he won the Southern Amateur.
 Gay attended UK on a football scholarship for two years where coach Bear Bryant used him in practice as a holder for field goals and extra points.
 Brewer turned professional in 1956.
 In 1965, he won the Hawaiian Open.
 At the 1966 Masters Tournament, he bogeyed the final hole to finish in a three-way tie for the lead after regulation play but ended up finishing third to Jack Nicklaus following an 18-hole playoff.
 He came back the next year and won it, scoring a one stroke victory over lifelong friend Bobby Nichols in the first live television broadcast of a golf tournament from the United States to Europe.
 Brewer called winning the 1967 Masters “the biggest thrill I’ve had in golf.”
 He went on to become a member of the 1967 Ryder Cup winning team.
 That same year at the Pensacola Open, he set a PGA Tour record for the best 54-hole total on a par-72 course.
 His score of 25-under par 191 is a record that still stands over forty years later.
 In his career, he won more than ten PGA events.